zrecore/cornerstone/README.md

 ## How do I work with this?

-Copy `app/cornerstone-backend/setup/sample.config.sh` as `app/cornerstone-backend/setup/config.sh`, and edit the `config.sh` file with your own values.
+Copy `setup/sample.config.sh` as `setup/local.config.sh`, and edit the `local.config.sh` file with your own values.
+You may also create `production.config.sh` with production mode values.

+If you plan on deployting to Linode, copy `setup/sample.config.rb` to `setup/config.rb` and edit the values.

 ### Run this Vagrant provision